opensearch-project/sql/docs/user/ppl/cmd/ad.rst

 * output_after(integer): optional.
 The number of points required by stream samplers before results are returned.
 The default value is 32.
 * time_decay(double): optional.
 The decay factor used by stream samplers in this forest.
 The default value is 0.0001.
 * anomaly_rate(double): optional.
 The anomaly rate.
 The default value is 0.005.
 * time_field(string): mandatory.
-It specifies the time filed for RCF to use as time-series data.
+It specifies the time field for RCF to use as time-series data.
 * date_format(string): optional.
 It's used for formatting time_field field.
 The default formatting is "yyyy-MM-dd HH:mm:ss".
 * time_zone(string): optional.
 It's used for setting time zone for time_field filed.
 The default time zone is UTC.
+* category_field(string): optional.
+It specifies the category field used to group inputs.
+Each category will be independently predicted.

 Batch RCF for Non-time-series Data Command Syntax